Gilberto Rodríguez Orejuela: Cali Cartel

-Gilberto Rodríguez Orejuela, along with his brother Miguel Rodríguez Orejuela and José Santacruz Londoño, formed the Cali Cartel in 1975.
-They were initially primarily involved in marijuana trafficking.
-In the 1980s, they branched out into cocaine trafficking.
-For a time, the Cali Cartel supplied 80 percent of the United States through Rodriguez's son, Jorge Alberto Rodriguez, and 90 percent of the European cocaine market.
-On 15 November 1984, Gilberto was captured in Spain.
+In the early 1990s, after the fall of the Medellin Cartel, the Cali Cartel emerged as the leading cocaine trafficking organization in the world.
+They were initially primarily involved in marijuana, and branched out into cocaine during the 1980s.
+During the 1990s, it was estimated that the Cali Cartel supplied about 80% of the cocaine in the US, and 90% of the European cocaine market.

+On November 15, 1984, Gilberto was captured in Spain.
 At the time of his arrest, he was accompanied by Jorge Luis Ochoa Vásquez.
-Gilberto would be in Spain to hold meetings with the aim of expanding the cartel business on the European continent.
-From that moment on, the cartel began to work with traffickers in Galicia, but mainly established strategic alliances with the powerful Camorra, which would be in charge of the distribution of Cali cocaine throughout Europe.
+Gilberto had been in Spain to hold meetings with the aim of expanding cartel business on the European continent.
+The cartel began to work with traffickers in Galicia, and established strategic alliances with the powerful Camorra, which would be in charge of the distribution of Cali cocaine throughout Europe.
+The Colombian government intervened to stop Spain from extraditing Rodríguez Orejuela to the US.
+He was instead returned to Colombia, where he stood trial on the same charges and was acquitted.

 The Cali Cartel was less violent than its rival, the Medellín Cartel.
 While the Medellín Cartel was involved in a brutal campaign of violence against the Colombian government, the Cali Cartel grew.
 After the demise of Pablo Escobar, the Colombian authorities turned their attention to the Cali Cartel.
 The police campaign against the cartel began in the summer of 1995.
 President Ernesto Samper dispatched a "joint task force" code named "Search Bloc", formed by top police and elite commandos headed by Police General Rosso José Serrano, declaring an all-out war against the drug cartels.

 Capture

 On 9 June 1995, Rodríguez Orejuela was arrested by the Colombian National Police (PNC) during a house raid in Cali.
-When the police had searched the home several days earlier, he had escaped detection by hiding in a hollowed-out bathroom cabinet with an oxygen tank.

-He was sentenced to 15 years in prison but was temporarily freed in early November 2002, due to a controversial judicial order issued by deputy judge Pedro José Suárez.
-In March 2003, Rodríguez Orejuela was recaptured by Colombian authorities in Cali.
+He was found in a hidden compartment located behind a TV.
+He was sentenced to 15 years in prison but was freed in October 2002, by a controversial judicial order that cited good behavior and participation in work-study programs, issued by deputy judge Pedro José Suárez.
+The Colombian government halted the order, and launched an obstruction of justice investigation into Suárez.
+Within days, a second judge upheld the order and Rodríguez Orejuela was released.

+In March 2003, Rodríguez Orejuela was rearrested by Colombian authorities in Cali, on new charges stemming from running the cartel from prison.

 Extradition to the United States

 Gilberto Rodríguez Orejuela was extradited to the United States on 3 December 2004.
-His brother Miguel was also arrested.
+His brother Miguel was later also arrested and deported.